 Mix Strength defines the mixing proportion between the texture and color panes or between the brightness and transparency (depending on which mode is selected) of the texture to be mixed.

 When light enters a transparent medium it weakens and changes color to one degree or another (glass is very rarely completely colorless).
 The thicker the material the weaker the light becomes as it passed through (glass is not completely transparent).
 These effects can be emulated in Cinema 4D using the following two parameters.
 In the following the term Color refers to the Color parameter at the top of the Transparency channel.

 The Absorption Color is the color that is multiplied by the Color when a "ray of light" has travelled the distance defined in the Absorption Distance (next parameter) parameter.

 The Transparency channel then has two colors.
 These are defined as follows:

 When creating glass you will almost always set the Color to white, but not always:

 The best way to model glasses filled with fluid in them is to model the fluid and the glass separately.
 The fluid object should extend slightly into the glass object.
 In the case of normal, off-the-shelf glasses (modeled using Splines, each placed into a Lathe object) this would look like:

 Absorbing, concave objects can be created without using the Boole Object by making the concave object a Child of the larger object and assigning it an absorption material.

-Use this setting to define the distance rays of light have to travel before Absorption Color replaces Color.
+Use this setting to define the distance rays of light have to travel before Absorption is completely multiplied with the Color.
 The lower the value the more intense the Absorption Color will be, even for thin glass.
 A value of 0 will turn Absorption off completely.